bogdanbabych/courses/D2020-21-W/d12b1-0945BUT02202_Technical_foundations.md

 - Video recording of the class: [https://youtu.be/GEt6XvFVtVA](https://youtu.be/GEt6XvFVtVA)
 - Link to the project briefing: [https://heibox.uni-heidelberg.de/d/a148536fca2546a28745/](https://heibox.uni-heidelberg.de/d/a148536fca2546a28745/)

 Week10: 25 Jan – 31 Jan 2021:
+- Video recording of the class: presentation: check the link on Slack channel

 Week11: 01 Feb – 07 Feb 2021: